A First Timer's Guide To Disneyland Paris

 When choosing which Disney Hotel is best for your party, you want to consider the cost, the theming and distance to the parks.

 We would also highly recommend Hotel New York - The Art Of Marvel.
-It is the most expensive hotel to stay in at the moment (Disneyland Hotel is currently undergoing a complete renovation and is due to reopen in 2024) but if your budget can stretch to it and you're a huge Marvel fan or plan on spending time in your hotel, then it's definitely one you should consider.
+It is one of the more expensive hotels to stay in, but if your budget can stretch to it and you're a huge Marvel fan, then it's definitely one you should consider.

 The Partner Hotels are associated with Disneyland Paris but are not operated by Disney.
 These hotels are further away from the parks (but all serviced by a free shuttle bus to and from the parks), but come with some of the same perks as the Disney Hotels.
 A full list of Disney's partner hotels can be found here